How to Handle Time-Off Requests

 Here are important points to consider when creating your policy:

-Set a Limit
+Set a limit

 If your business can handle it, consider letting your staff work from home during the holidays.
-If your employees have the flexibility to work wherever they are, they can still be productive and are less likely to ask for time off during the busy holiday season.
+If your workers have the flexibility to work wherever they are, they can still be productive and are less likely to ask for time off during the busy holiday season.

-Set a Deadline for Requests
+Set a deadline for requests

+This will help you spot any problems.
 If someone is asking for a lot of time off, for example, consider scheduling some time to chat with them and ask how everything is going.
 You might discover that they’re unsatisfied in their role, and you can find a way to improve morale.
 Or, you might learn that they’ve been dealing with some problems at home and can work to create a more flexible schedule to help them through it.

 You might also discover that you have an employee that isn’t taking time off.
-To make sure they don’t burn out, suggest that they take sometime off after the holidays.
+To make sure they don’t burn out, suggest that they take some time off after the holidays.
 They might be afraid to ask for time off and just need a nudge.